LandryHouston/ASL_Translator/README.md

 <p>

-After the images were collected they were processing using MediaPipe and hand landmarks were added to the images.
+After the images were collected they were processed using MediaPipe and hand landmarks were added to the images.
 The landmark coordinates were saved as a pickle file.

 A new classification model needed to be created for precise and quick predictions.
 I decided to go with my favorite, Random Forest Classifier.
 The model trains quickly and we get an impressive accuracy score resulting in 99.9% of samples being classified correctly.
 The model is also saved as a pickle for easy accessibility.